Explanation of Orders Received for Machinery

 4. Revision of seasonal adjustments

-13. Modifications in The industrial Classifications
+13. Modifications in the Industrial Classifications and the Machinery Classifications